fannyfraiture/Exercice-Cadavre-Exquis-FannyFraiture/README.md

 ![pictures of boutroulle](boutroulle.png)

 This little duck help the girl to review her code and solved problem. they begin to come bestfriend

+It's hard to believe, but that duck was magic!
+It was, among other things, thanks to him that she held on to her conquest of the web dev.
+When she despaired, he was there to cheer her up and even bring her the solutions she was waiting for.

 ![best friend](https://i.giphy.com/media/3orieM2yXrt2kK4B4Q/giphy.webp)